Aerospace Engineering (ENAE)A. James Clark School of Engineering

 Chair: N. Wereley (Minta Martin Professor of Aerospace Engineering)

-Professors: R. Celi, I. Chopra (Alfred Gessow Professor of Rotorcraft Engineering), A. Flatau (Professor, Associate Dean for Research), W. Fourney (Professor, Associate Dean of Engineering), J. Hubbard (Samuel P. Langley Distinguished Professor), S. Lee, J. Leishman (Minta Martin Professor), M. Lewis, E. Oran (Glenn L. Martin Institute Professor), D. Pines (Dean)
+Professors: R. Celi, I. Chopra (Alfred Gessow Professor of Rotorcraft Engineering), A. Flatau (Professor, Associate Dean for Research), W. Fourney (Professor, Associate Dean of Engineering), J. Hubbard (Samuel P. Langley Distinguished Professor), S. Lee, J. Leishman (Minta Martin Professor), M. Lewis, E. Oran (Glenn L. Martin Institute Professor), D. Pines (Dean, Clark School of Engineering))

 Affiliate Associate Professors: A. Marshall, A. Trouve